 11. Take Your Pontoon Downwind

 If you’ve exhausted all of your options and still need a power boost, try riding your pontoon downwind.
 While this may seem unorthodox, doing this will greatly reduce drag and give you as much as a 3mph boost.
-For this reason, slower pontoons are always advised to travel downwind when pulling skis or a tube.
+For this reason, slower pontoons are always advised to travel downwind when pulling a tube or skiing behind the pontoon boat..

 Is Your Boat Still Too Slow?

-Have you tried everything and still feel that your pontoon boat isn’t fast enough for your liking?
-If so, then it might be time to consider purchasing a new pontoon boat.
+If you have tried everything, and still feel that your vessel isn’t fast enough for your liking, then it might be time to consider purchasing a new pontoon boat.
 If you’re unable to take on a new boat at this time, you’ll need to reevaluate what you want out of your current boat.

 Remember that power doesn’t always make a better boat.
 There are a number of sporting pontoon boats on the market that are built to handle much more HP than they need to.
 You actually end up paying a lot of money just to have an unnecessary amount of power.